ahtsham58/ahtsham58.github.io/_pages/about.md

 in finding relevant items and making informed decisions using natural language interfaces. <br> <br>

-My primary research interests encompass Artificial Intelligence (AI), Natural Language Processing (NLP), and User Experience (UX) research.
+My primary research interests encompass Artificial Intelligence (AI), Data Science, Natural Language Processing (NLP), and User Experience (UX) research.
 I am committed to advancing these interdisciplinary fields to create technology that is more intuitive, efficient, and tailored to the needs of individuals and society. <br>

 At the core of my work is the belief that computer sciences should aim to enhance the lives of people.
-Recognizing the intrinsic link between technology and humanity, I view human-centered computing not merely as a field of study, but as a broader mission. <br> <br>
+Recognizing the intrinsic relation between technology and humanity, I believe human-centered computing not merely a field of study, but a <i>broader mission</i> . <br> <br>

-Currently, my research is centered around the extensive exploration of large language models (LLMs) with a specific focus on their societal impact and influence on individuals.
+Currently, my work is centered around the extensive exploration of large language models (LLMs) with a specific focus on their societal impact and influence on individuals.
-Furthermore, I actively engage in collaborative research projects with esteemed international scholars, involved into areas such as recommender systems, human-computer interactions, and broader topics in artificial intelligence, generative AI, and LLMs. <br>
+Furthermore, actively engaging in collaborative research projects with esteemed international scholars and practioners. <br>

 </div>
 ### News